lszczesniak/E-delegacje/README.md

 # E-delegacje
 Application to manage approval workflow for business trips.
 Still working on some feateures:
-- approoval thru email
+- Approval by e-mail
-- write code that will pass the data to SAP system thru GUI window alike RPA process robot.
+- passing the data to SAP system thru GUI window (alike RPA process robot).